Jannik2099/gentoo-pinebookpro/README.md

 From there on, do the usual tarball installation following the Gentoo Handbook.
 Use `sys-kernel/pinebookpro-manjaro-sources` as the kernel

+It's heavily recommended to run the latest mesa, to do so add `media-libs/mesa ~arm64` to your `/etc/portage/package.accept_keywords` .

 ## Changes to the Gentoo repository